BDC Hamburger Icon

 What are common cash flow problems and how to solve them?

-Poor cash flow management is one of the top reasons small businesses fail.
 Properly managing your cash flow takes time and energy, but it’s imperative to understand where and when your cash is coming in and how it’s leaving.
-As you monitor your finances, be aware of these seven common cash flow problems that can severely impact your business.
+As you monitor your finances, be aware of these common cash flow problems that can severely impact your business.

-1. Late payments
+1. Late client payments

 Late payments are one of the leading causes of cash flow problems for small businesses.
 Small business owners typically operate with tight budgets and rely on receiving customer payments on time to pay bills and scale.
 Unfortunately, many clients pay late, some taking well over the standard 30 days to pay what they owe.
 Waiting over two months for payment can put your business in financial danger, especially when you rely on cash for growth.
-You may even need to spend time and money getting outside assistance to help with non-paying customers.
+You may even need to spend time and money getting outside assistance to help with nonpaying customers.

-How to solve this problem: A great way to avoid late payments is to get up to speed on the best billing practices.
+How to solve this problem: A great way to avoid having to deal with late payments is to get up to speed on the best billing practices.
 Using cloud-based online invoicing software for all your billing needs is a good start.
 In addition, many online payment solutions provide invoicing tools to help customers pay you on time.
-These allow your business to accept multiple payment forms, follow up with clients and easily access your invoice records and reports.
-If you need help with your invoices, check out our review of FreshBooks, which is useful for creating and managing invoices.
+These allow your business to accept multiple payment forms, automatically follow up with clients and easily access your invoice records and reports.
+Hirsch also suggested rewarding clients who pay early.

 2. Lack of profitability